shivams/shivams.github.io/_projects/2012-tire-inflation-bicycle.md

 <br>

 While doing the project, I got interested in the dynamics of bicycles.
 I discovered that why the bicycles remain balanced was only recently understood.
 [Prof. Arend Schwab gave a talk on this topic in the same year (2012)](https://www.youtube.com/watch?v=2Y4mbT3ozcA).
 This was shocking to me.
 Bicycle balancing is studied under the framework of ideal rigid bodies.
 And the theory of rigid bodies is a complete, "*a-priori*" framework.
-That is, once you have the laws of Classical Mechanics, you don't need to get out to find answers; all answers are available within your pen-and-paper analysis (given that you can solve the equations somehow).
+That is, once you have the laws of Classical Mechanics, you don't need to go "out" anywhere to find answers; all answers are available within your pen-and-paper analysis (given that you can solve the equations somehow).

 Motivated with this, I went on to pursue a research degree in rigid body dynamics in 2013.
 And in my dissertation, I tested the limits of this "a-priori" framework. *How much could we do simply using rigid-body assumptions, and without considering the bodies as flexible?* See [my thesis work here](/publication/2019-12-06-reaction-solvability-natural-inacommm).